 This stack offers features to build, test and deploy your own web-based application or add new capabilities to your existing applications faster.
 When developing it, one of our top priorities was security.
 Today the Linkurious SDK is compatible with the security requirements of Fortune 500 companies and government agencies.
 We implemented a security framework to secure the access to your graph data.

-Below we review this security framework and others elements intended to protect your data and application.
+Below we review this security framework and other elements intended to protect your data and application.

 Secure access to your graph data